DarceyLloyd/ai-gateway/README.md

 # AI Gateway
-A simple electron application to allow quick switching between AI LLM's+
+An electron application to allow quick switching between various LLM's, and links to resources for various other ML (AI) materials.

 ### Run from source
+- Install nodejs
+- Download repo
+- Open CMD/Shell/Terminal
+- CD to extracted repo folder and type
 ```
 npm run start
 ```

 ### Build installer
+- Install nodejs
+- Download repo
-Open CMD or Powershell with Administrator rights and run:
+- Open CMD/Shell/Terminal with Administrator rights
+- CD to extracted repo folder and type
+- Once built, go to the dist folder and use the installer
 ```
 npm run build
 ```